 Peter, the brother of Andrew: Every source that we consulted agrees that Peter died as a martyr, and all of them except one, which did not comment as to how he died, state that Peter was crucified.
 Among the sources that say he was crucified, all except one declare that he was crucified with his head downward (i.e., upside down).

-Philip: Most of the sources we consulted express the belief that Philip was martyred.
-A slight majority of these sources say he was crucified, while the other sources believe that Philip was martyred in some other manner, that he may have died a natural death, or that there is inadequate information as to how he died.
+Philip: Most of the sources which we consulted express the belief that Philip was martyred.
+A slight majority of these sources say he was crucified, while the others think he was killed in some other manner.
+The sources that do not believe that Philip was martyred think that he may have died a natural death or that there is inadequate information as to how he died.

 Simon, the Zealot: Likewise, most of the sources we consulted indicate that Simon was martyred, but there is uncertainty as to how he was killed.
 Crucifixion or being sawn in half seem to be the two most likely possibilities.